opengisch/pum/README.md

     def run(self):
         """This method must be implemented in the subclasses.
 It is called when the delta.py file is runned by Upgrader class"""

+    def variable(self, name: str, error_if_not_found: bool = True):
+        """
+        Returns the value of the variable given in PUM
+        :param name: the name of the variable
+        :param error_if_not_found: If True raise an exception if the variable is not found.
+If False and not found, None will be returned
+        :return: the variable value
+        """

     @property
     def current_db_version(self):